mattmeyers/sham/README.md

 ## Sham Language

 The Sham language defines the structure of the random data.
-This language is a superset of JSON that adds integer ranges and generator functions.
+This language is a superset of JSON that adds integer ranges, generator functions, and regular expressions.
 For the full grammar, refer to `doc/sham.ebnf`.
 For the base JSON grammar, refer to [RFC 8259](https://tools.ietf.org/html/rfc8259).
-Sham adds two structures to this grammar:
+Sham adds three structures to this grammar:

 ### Ranges